 Notes

-- This recipe ensures eggs are not used raw.
-However, if you have pasteurized eggs and prefer to cut down the time, you can skip the double boiler and whisk everything on the countertop at room temperature
+- Cooking eggs: This recipe ensures eggs are not used raw by using a double boiler.
+However, if you have pasteurized eggs and prefer to cut down the time, you can skip the double boiler and whisk on the countertop

-- If using egg whites instead of heavy cream, make sure to use a clean bowl and whisk attachments, as if anything gets into egg whites, they can become hard to whip up
+- Whipping egg whites: If using egg whites (method 2), make sure to use a clean bowl and whisk attachments, as if any fat gets into egg whites, they will not whip up

 - Prep Time: 20 min